Building LLMs is probably not going be a brilliant business

 It's industry structure that makes a business profitable or not.
 Not efficiency, not hard work and not innovation.

 If none of the forces are very much against you, your business will do ok.
 If they are all against you, you'll be in the position of the airlines.
-And if they're all in your favour: brill, you're Coca-cola.
+And if they're all in your favour: brill, you're Coca-Cola.

 The industry structure of LLM makers: OpenAI/Anthropic/Gemini/etc